Biometix/biometix.github.io/index/faq.md

 ./run.sh --input "data/iris\ folder/" --mode iris
 ```

+## BQAT-CLI see error related to ray worker died.

+If you encounter error related to worker died, that might indicates the machine don't have sufficient RAM to work with CPU cores.
+Usually that happens on Windows where the it allocates [50% of available RAM](https://docs.docker.com/desktop/settings-and-maintenance/settings/#:~:text=By%20default%2C%20Docker%20Desktop%20is,decrease%20it%2C%20lower%20the%20number.) to Docker engine.
+You may limit the CPU or allocate more memory to it.

 {: .highlight }
 > Let us know if you have any question on [GitHub Discussions](https://github.com/Biometix/bqat-cli/discussions)!